stratux/stratux-setup/README.md

 with both an Edimax EW-7811Un and an Odroid Module 0 (Ralink RT5370) Wifi USB adapter, no extra configuration required.
 But virtually any natively supported Wifi USB adapter should work.
-The network config defaults to wlan0 and is not re-configurable at this time.
+The network config defaults to wlan0 and it is not re-configurable at this time.

 Commands to run the setup script: